Jerry Gretzinger: Early life

 Gretzinger was born in Grand Rapids, Michigan.
 Gretzinger was a bright student who excelled at school which would earn him a National Merit Scholarship.
-Throughout childhood, Gretzinger never became involved in organized sports or other extracurricular activities and, "the truth was that I never felt like I belonged."
-He collected oil company maps and would pour over his maps and the family's encyclopedia.
+Throughout childhood, Gretzinger never became involved in organized sports but instead collected oil company maps and would pore over these maps and the family's encyclopedia.
 These allowed him to imagine a world beyond his horizon.

 Early career

 Gretzinger attended the University of Michigan in Ann Arbor, Michigan where he enrolled in the College of Architecture & Design.
-While living in Ann Arbor following his sophomore year, he was working at a ball bearing factory.
+While living in Ann Arbor following his junior year, he was working at a ball bearing factory.
 During breaks in his work, Gretzinger began to sketch a map on a sheet of paper and when his drawing reached the edge of the page he continued onto the next sheet.
 These were the first panels of what would become "Jerry's Map".

 Gretzinger transferred to the University of California, Berkeley, where he continued his studies.
 During his first fall in San Francisco, Gretzinger applied and was accepted into the Peace Corps.
 In 1964, he completed training and moved to Tunisia for his service.
-In 1966, Gretzinger completed his studies at the University of Michigan and that year he returned to Tunisia to be an architect and project manager working on an archeological project The Corpus of the Ancient Mosaics of Tunisia.
+In 1966, Gretzinger returned to the University of Michigan and completed his studies there.
+In 1968, he returned to Tunisia as the architect for the archeological project The Corpus of the Ancient Mosaics of Tunisia.

 Personal life

-Gretzinger married in 1965.
-Nelle, his daughter was born in 1966.
-Three years later, in 1969, they were joined by their son, Aaron.
-In 1971 Gretzinger separated from his wife.
-In 1980 he married Meg Staley and in 1983 they welcomed their first son together, Hank, and in 1986 their second son, Lucky.
+Gretzinger married Barbara Ambrose in 1964.
+Nelle, his daughter was born in 1967.
+Four years later, in 1971, they were joined by their son, Aaron.
+In 1973 Gretzinger separated from his wife Barbara.
+In 1981 he married Meg Staley and in 1983 their first son, Hank was born.
+Their second son, Lucky, was born in 1986.

 Career

 Gretzinger left North Africa to move to New York City in 1971 where he set himself to start a new career.
 He says, "I knew that I wanted to make things, make a living from what I made, and that's what I devoted myself to."
-He organized a textiles show of imported Tunisian and Moroccan rugs and began a small business selling pillows and bags he had been making.
+He organized a textiles show of imported Tunisian rugs and began a small business selling pillows and bags he had been making.
 Partnering with the SoHo Designer's Collective, he began to design a line of experimental clothing.
-Together with his second wife Meg Staley, Gretzinger launched Staley/Gretzinger which expanded his clothing line with Meg's commercial and printmaking experience.
-Throughout the 1980s and 1990s the company grew to be a commercial success.
+Together with his wife Meg Staley, Gretzinger launched the clothing company Staley/Gretzinger.
+With Meg's marketing and textile experience, they expanded their clothing line and specialized in turning secondhand clothing into designer fashion.
 In the years following his move to New York, Gretzinger continued working on his map and it grew in size and complexity; as the business grew and his responsibilities increased, he put the map into retirement to devote himself to the business.
 Gretzinger moved to Cold Spring, New York and acquired a farm in Maple City, Michigan.